What makes a successful SEO campaign?

 For eCommerce SEO, the most important task is the first contact – getting the consumer to your Magento shop when they first search for one of your products.
 It may be that the consumer bookmarks the page and returns later as a direct visitor.
 Or they can be redirected back via retargeting paid search.
 Indeed a successful SEO campaign will improve the performance of any paid search campaigns.

 For this reason, the first interaction attribution model is best for eCommerce SEO.

 Many business owners use analytics to measure SEO success.
 But not all are aware of the substantial differences in conversion data by the attribution model, particularly for eCommerce.

 Analytics, by default, uses the last interaction attribution model, which is well suited to PPC work, but less suitable for SEO work for shops where there is a clear sales value.

-So in summary, when measuring the success of an SEO campaign for a shop use sales data, (not rankings or links), but ensure you understand the details of the attribution model used.
+So in summary, when measuring the success of an SEO campaign for a shop or Magento store, use sales data, but ensure you understand the details of the attribution model used.

 Call ExtraDigital on +44 (0)1227 686898 for more information on how our Magento SEO services can help you gain more sales.